Congenital Heart Disease in Babies

 - If you are taking some prescribed medicines, talk to your doctor about it before or soon after you get pregnant.

-- If you have family history of congenital heart disorders, get help with genetic counselling.
+- If you have a family history of congenital heart disorders, get help with genetic counselling.

 - Refrain from smoking or consuming alcohol.